basbaccarne/xp0screen/README.md

 - [ ] [M5 x 35 bolt, nut & washer](https://be.farnell.com/multicomp-pro/mp014356/bolt-hex-head-m5-x-35-pvdf/dp/4550762)

 ### Physical build
-* The Raspberry Pi is connected to the screen using UBC (screen power, use seperate power for higher brightness) and a HDMI cable
+* The Raspberry Pi is connected to the screen using USB-C (screen power, use seperate power for higher brightness) and a HDMI cable
 * The Raspberry Pi is powered over USB through a timer switch that auto shuts down and boots the pi each day
 * The Raspberry Pi is attached to the screen using a 3D printed ```VESA``` [mount](https://a360.co/4igQT9M) (adapted from [ChooseCool](https://www.thingiverse.com/thing:3808242))